 You can do so much with this!
 Wine tours with a private driver, river cruise with stops at various vineyards or even an overnight stay at a winery hotel.
-Check out the choices you have in Napa, Oregon, Spain, France and Italy.
-Many tour companies handle transportation and custom makes your itinerary.
+Almost every state in the USA has vineyards now.
+The most popular choices for a wine tour are in Napa, Oregon, Spain, France and Italy.
+BUt don’t forget Canada’s Ontario and British Columbia provinces, Greek islands, Chile, Argentina and Uraguay for something off the beaten path.
+Many tour companies handle transportation and custom make your itinerary.

 Easy and local: Behind the scene tours at a zoo or aquarium near you is an easy gift to give.
 Plus this gives the person a chance to connect with animal caretakers and learn about the personalities of the animals.
 I highly recommend this for any age.

 Responsible wildlife tourism not only helps pay for the protection of the animals you want to see, but also gives the local community a steady income and reason to protect their native species.
-Snorkel with manatees, scuba diving with dolphins and giving an elephant a bath at an elephant sanctuary are just some ways to give an experience of a lifetime while helping a community.
+Snorkel with manatees, scuba diving with dolphins and realeasing baby turtles from a sanctuary are just some ways to give an experience of a lifetime while helping a community.

 TRAVEL TIP: look for reputable wildlife sanctuaries in the chosen destination.
 Some hotels also offer wildlife experiences.
 Check out Mexican and Caribbean resorts for scuba diving excursions, beach walks and turtle releases.
 Check out this post by National Geographic Where to Vacation with Hatching Baby Turtles.

 Easy and local: That special lens or filters for their camera they’ve been wanting for months or cell phone accessories like a fish-eye lens or compact lighting.